MFR6340/theenglishextension.org/team.md

 **Tina Hörning**
-Tina holds a BA in Early Childhood and Elementary Education from the University of Rhode Island.
-She has worked in the local Swiss schools providing support for native English speakers.
-In the United States, she taught Kindergarten 1st and 2nd Grades, and substituted in all primary school grades.
+Tina holds a BA in Early Childhood and Elementary Education from the University of Rhode Island (USA).
+In the United States, she taught Kindergarten, 1st and 2nd Grades, and substituted in all primary school grades.
 She lives in Cham (ZG) with her husband and 3 children.

 **Paula Lüchinger**